chiphogg/cppcon-2024-making-hard-tests-easy/hogg-cppcon-24.md

 - SceneBuilder functions build up a "scene description"
   - Just a struct to collect hi-level descriptions
   - We can imagine what some of these nested structs are
 - goal
 - ego state
-- Fluent API implementations really simple
+- SB holds SD
-  - add actor
+- implementations for fluent APIs: obvious
   - Not super interesting.
   - How does Scene Description enable running tests?

 ---